 Personal Purchases

 The cardholder may not make personal purchases on the card.
-Cardholder understands that her/she shall be personally liable for any improper use of the University procurement card and agrees to obtain a direct credit from the vendor for the improper charge to the procurement card and make payment via another source.
-The cardholder understands that his/her personal use of the University procurement card may be cause for disciplinary action by the University, including termination and that improper use of the University procurement card may subject the cardholder to criminal prosecution.
-The cardholder understands that the University may withhold amounts attributable to personal use by the cardholder from any paycheck or other University check which may be payable to the cardholder.
+Cardholders understand that they shall be personally liable for any improper use of the university procurement card and agree to obtain direct credit from the vendor for the inappropriate charge to the procurement card and make payment via another source.
+Alternatively, the individual may reimburse the Student Financial Services office and upload that receipt into Works to verify the reimbursement.
+The cardholder understands that their personal use of the university procurement card may be cause for disciplinary action by the university, including termination, and that improper use of the university procurement card may subject the cardholder to criminal prosecution.
+The cardholder understands that the university may withhold amounts attributable to personal use by the cardholder from any paycheck or other university check that may be payable to the cardholder.

 Top